Lamkhaga Pass

-The Lamkhaga Pass (5,282 m / 17,320 ft) is one of the toughest pass which connects Kinnaur district of Himachal Pradesh with Harshil in Uttarakhand.
+The Lamkhaga Pass (5,282 m / 17,320 ft) is one of the toughest pass in India which serves as a traditional and challenging trekking route connecting Kinnaur district of Himachal Pradesh with Harshil in Uttarakhand.
+The pass is a key geographical feature in a region that is both ecologically significant and strategically sensitive due to its proximity to the Indo-Tibetan border.

 Harsil-Kharcham Highway will have a Lamkhaga Pass tunnel, and the highway route will also connect to Char Dham Highway and Pooh-Chumar-Hanle Highway.

 History

-This trek is a fairly remote trek, which was first crossed by Greek-British author and mountaineer Marco Alexander Pallis in 1933.
-Pallis was a Greek-British author and mountaineer who was famous for his writings on Tibetan Buddhism.
-He made a first ascent of Leo Pargial(6790m) in 1933.
+Lumkhaga Pass's first documented crossing was by Greek-British author and mountaineer, Marco Alexander Pallis, famous for his writings on Tibetan Buddhism, who crossed it in 1933.
+He also made a first ascent of Leo Pargial peak (6790m) in 1933.